Guidance for Safely Reopening Colleges and Universities During COVID-19

 - How to perform a student wellness check, including temperature screening and the visual signs of COVID-19 infection

-- When face masks are required on college campuses and whether a face mask should be worn in class
+- When face masks are required on college campuses and whether students should wear a face mask in class

 - How can students, staff, and faculty limit the spread of COVID-19 while on campus?